njustesen/TRTS/rules.md

 ## Overview
 A Turn-based Real-Time Strategy (TRTS) game is played over a series of rounds and ends in one of the following ways:

-- The final round has ended and several players are still in the game, in which case the player with the most **areas** under control wins*.
+- The final round has ended and several players are still in the game, in which case the player with the most **Areas** under control wins*.
 - A player is eliminated.
 The victory conditions in this case differs from the match type:
   - In a **2-player** match, the eliminated player lose the game, and the remaining player wins.
   - In a **team** match, the team of the elimnated player lose the game, and the other team wins.